 Many regional partners support the efforts of the Prevention Resource Center 7.
-For example, the willingness of Huston-Tillotson University to foster epidemiological work on their campus has been an asset in describing the current nature of tobacco, alcohol, and drug use in Region 7.
 Public schools and districts have been vital in providing necessary education to students concerning the dangers of alcohol and drug use.
 Likewise, coalitions have been instrumental in prompting local change in communities.
 Though we are many people working for the same cause, we should continue in our work to identify others doing the same work and build stronger relationships.